Danny Manning: Philanthropy

 Manning has been involved with and served with the Special Olympics, NBA Retired Players Association, Advocates for Athletic Equity (AAE) (formerly Black Coaches Association), National Association of Basketball Coaches (NABC), National Basketball Players Association (NBPA), Screen Actors Guild - American Federation of Television and Radio Artists, Boys & Girls Club, Kansas Governors Council on Fitness, Lawrence Community Shelter, NBA Read to Achieve Program, Sunflower State Games/Grand Canyon State Games, Grand Canyon State Games as well as numerous youth camps across the country.

 Personal life

 Manning is the son of former NBA player, Ed Manning.
-Manning's own son, Evan, was a walk-on for the men's basketball team at Kansas where he played for four seasons and is a graduate assistant at Gonzaga, while his daughter, Taylor, was a member of the Kansas volleyball team.
-Manning was inducted into the National Collegiate Basketball Hall of Fame on November 23, 2008.
-In addition to his College Basketball Hall of Fame enshrinement, in June 2008 Manning was named to the Guilford County Sports Hall of Fame for his early high school career at Page High School in North Carolina.
+Manning's own son, Evan, was a walk-on for the men's basketball team at Kansas where he played for four seasons and was a graduate assistant at Gonzaga, later an assistant coach at Army West Point, and is currently Director of Basketball Operations at the University of Arizona, while his daughter, Taylor, was a member of the Kansas volleyball team.
+Manning was inducted into NCAA Basketball Hall of Fame on November 23, 2008.
+In addition to his NCAA basketball Hall of Fame enshrinement, in June 2008 Manning was enshrined in the Guilford County Sports Hall of Fame for his early high school career at Page High School in North Carolina.
 He is also a member of the Lawrence High School Hall of Fame.